 What Do You Do After?

-PsychCentral also recommends that after you have broken off from the toxic relationship, you take time to explore and establish healthy boundaries in all your connections.
+After you have broken off from the toxic relationship, you may want to take time to explore and establish healthy boundaries in all your connections.
 You should fill your life with positivity, take up new hobbies, and find new friends.
 Changing substance use behaviors is often about sweeping life changes.
 In finding better relationships and more positive things to do, you are only aiding in your recovery.

 In addition to trying new things, consistent, healthy routines are also important in breaking the cycles of both toxic relationships and substance use.
 Again, journaling can help you plan and organize how to best spend your time.
 If you are not currently in therapy, this may be a good time to find a mental health professional to speak with.
 A therapist can be one more person who empathizes, supports you, and helps you from a place of expertise.